renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 ## SCSS lint

-To lint the SASS/SCSS files in our project we are going to use the `stylelint` npm package.
+To lint the SASS/SCSS files in our project you can use the `stylelint` npm package.

 `bin/yarn add stylelint stylelint-config-standard-scss`